vsrnth/hydeout-jekyll-starter/about.md

 ---

 ### Hey there! 👋
-#### I'm Srinath, I code in Ruby on Rails and dabble in ReactJs
+#### I'm Srinath, I code and I absolutely love custom mechanical keyboards.

-This is my personal blog, I write about the things following things
-  - I learnt over the course of time.
-  - my opinions for that matter on thing and or things I don't want to forget about.
+This is my personal blog, I write about the things following things I learnt over the course of time and my opinions on a matter and or things I don't want to forget 	  about.

+This is my personal blog,

 Thanks for dropping by my blog on your journey on the internet :)